 Click the photo for a short reflection on Fasting.

-Lenten Simplicity Meal: Each Friday in Lent, we gather as a community to share a simple meal of meatless soup and bread.
-We also have peanut butter & jelly and Mac & cheese for the children.
+Lenten Simplicity Meals: Each Friday in Lent, at 6:00pm, we gather as a parish family to share a simple meal of meatless soup and bread.
+We also provide peanut butter & jelly for the children.
 A different parish organization or ministry hosts each week.
-We ask that folks who attend, make a donation as if they ate a meal out.
-All monies collected during these Lenten meals are donated to the Fayetteville Area Operation Inasmuch breakfast program.
-The Simplicity Meals are a wonderful opportunity fellowship and community building.

 Fasting isn't just for food....